Minituff/nautical-backup/docs/arguments.md

 ```

 ## Enable/Disable CRON Schedule
-Completely disable the recurring backup via a CRON scheudle.
+Completely disable the recurring backup via a CRON schedule.

 This could be useful if you want to run Nautical manually via [Backup On Start](#backup-on-start) or the [Rest API](./rest-api.md).